hm-lang/core/proposals/README.md

 }
 ```

-TODO: should the notation be more similar between function-like and
-non-function-like values (e.g., `status Unknown` above)?

-### what implementation details

-Implementation details:  For strings, at compile time we do a fast hash of each
+Implementation details for strings: at compile time we do a fast hash of each
 string case, and at run time we do a switch-case on the fast hash of the considered
 string.
 (If the hashes of any two string cases collide, we redo all hashes with a
 different salt.)
 Of course, at run-time, there might be collisions, so before we